lucapalamenti/GeographyApp/README.md

 - Select a thumbnail for a created map
 - Add an admin page for things like editing non custom maps

-- SQL INJECTION IS POSSIBLE WITH GET MAPS

 ### Added
 - Input box flashes a color depending on correctness of input
 - Backup background image if the first one cant be found